statsmodels/statsmodels/scikits/statsmodels/docs/source/introduction.rst

 ----------

 Scipy.stats.models was originally written by Jonathan Taylor.
-For some time it was part of scipy but then removed from it.During the Google Summer of Code 2009, stats.models was corrected, tested and enhanced.
+For some time it was part of scipy but then removed from it.
+During the Google Summer of Code 2009, stats.models was corrected, tested and enhanced.

 Now, we are releasing it as a standalone package in the scikits namespace as :mod:`scikits.statsmodels` to gain some experience with actual usage of it.
-This scikits.statsmodel is intended to be eventually re-included in scipy.
+This scikits.statsmodels is intended to be eventually re-included in scipy.